ivy-net/ivynet-docs/docs/client/api_spec.md

 ### Success Messages

-`200` OK Successful request
+- `200` OK: Successful request
-`201` Created New object saved
+- `201` Created: New object saved
-`204` No content Object deleted
+- `204` No content: Object deleted

 ### Client Errors

-`400` Bad Request Returns JSON with the error message `401` Unauthorized Couldn't authenticate your request `404` Not Found No such object
+- `400` Bad Request: Returns JSON with the error message
+- `401` Unauthorized: Couldn't authenticate your request
+- `404` Not Found: No such object

 ### Server Errors

-`500` Internal Server Error Something went wrong
+- `500` Internal Server Error: Something went wrong
-`503` Service Unavailable Your connection is being throttled or the service is down for maintenance
+- `503` Service Unavailable: Your connection is being throttled or the service is down for maintenance

 # Endpoints